yxsmine01/StartUpProjectMoody/README.md

-Our product called Moodi is an app that uses facial and voice recognition to monitor users' mental and physical well-being, offering personalized health recommendations based on collected data.
+Our product called Moody is an app that uses facial and voice recognition to monitor users' mental and physical well-being, offering personalized health recommendations based on collected data.
 It runs seamlessly on smart devices, detecting signs of stress or fatigue and suggesting improvements like relaxation techniques or better sleep habits.
 Perfect for busy individuals aiming to enhance their health effortlessly.